Eurydia/notes-on-clean-programming-language/README.md

 # cleanpedia

 A language reference for Clean.

+Ths repo contains the source code for Cleanpedia.